Corporate overdraft under the moratorium

 - If you already submitted a waiver concerning you’re another loan or leasing product, it will not be displayed on the web page for submitting waivers.
 It is recorded in our systems, however, and therefore you only need to make a statement about any products that were not included in any of your previous statements.

 - Your statement will result in the restoration of your original overdraft facility, which you will be able to use as before.
 Additionally, however, you will also need to pay the pro rata interest accrued on the special-purpose account during the moratorium period.
-Pro rata interests will be payable at the next date for interest payments, that is, at the end of the month, together with other interests and fees (they will be charged automatically by the Bank, no action is needed on your part).

 Other methods for declaration